sizezero/requiem-glide/README.md

 - research bonus for the person who created the tech
 - dependency suit could be directional: horizontal, diag up, diag down
   - we could have complicated and/or requirements
+- let's start with a single resource and see how fun the game could be.
+Adding multiple resources complicates the game but could also lead to interesting strategies.
+We could also create conversion actions that players could utilize.